Nokia-Bell-Labs/tee-duet/README.md

 - `install_vm_dependencies.sh` is the script that sets up the SGX VM with the necessary software (e.g., SGX libraries, docker, python packages).

-- `docker.mk` defines a function for building of container images.
+- `docker.mk` defines a function for building container images.

 ## Pre-requisites